tahayparker/CSInternalsGuide/content/pages/project-file.md

     variant: variant-a
     title: Program Output
     text: >+
-      This is the entire Python program that you have written.
+The output of the program.

+Include all possible outputs of the program, by selecting the different options of the menu.

+If you run the program multiple times to get outputs, it is recommended to write Run (number) to show that the program output is from different sessions.

-      **Code must be COPY-PASTED.
-NO SCREENSHOTS.**
+Output must be COPY-PASTED.
+NO SCREENSHOTS.

-      Ensure that the program is properly indented.
+If you have colors in your output, ensure that the same color is applied in the output.

-      It is recommended to use a monospace font, such as `Consolas` or any other font from the Internet.
+It is recommended to use a monospace font, such as Consolas or any other font from the Internet.

-      Use [Google Fonts](https://fonts.google.com) to find monospaced fonts.
     elementId: 'output'
     styles:
       self: